CentreForDigitalHumanities/Basics-of-Statistics/instructions20211007.md

 ## Cancellation

-If you are unable to attend, then please cancel your registration by sending an email to <CDH@uu.nl>, so that we can place another participant from the waiting list in your spot.
+If you are unable to attend, then please cancel your registration by sending an email to <CDH@uu.nl>, so that we can give your spot to another participant from the waiting list.

 ---